HelloYeew/renako/README.md

 ## Contributing

-(contribution on code via pull request, suggestion or bug report via issue is welcome.
-If want to contribute to the game's design, contact HelloYeew (me@helloyeew.dev))
+Contributing in the form of pull request, suggestions or bug reports via issues are welcome.
+If interested to touch on the game's design as most things are already designed, please contact HelloYeew (me@helloyeew.dev)) beforehand working on designing.

 ## License